 Los Angeles Shoplifting Attorney

 If you submit an application for a new apartment or apply for a job any future landlords and employers may run a background check.
 In some cases, they may choose to move forward with candidates who do not have convictions for shoplifting on their criminal record.
 To avoid this situation, it is important to fight the shoplifting charges against you.
-A Los Angeles shoplifting attorney can create a custom defense designed to minimize the penalties you face.
 Contact the attorneys at The Rodriguez Law Group today for a free consultation.

 Shoplifting and Petty Theft